finanalyst/raku-pod-render/README.md

 # Generic Pod Renderer
->Transforms POD in a Raku module/pod to HTML and MarkDown.
+>Transforms POD in a Raku module/pod to other format such as HTML or MarkDown.

 ----